-Rosa Young was born on, May 14, 1874, in Rosebud, Alabama, the daughter of a black Methodist circuit rider.
+Rosa Young was born on May 14, 1874, in Rosebud, Ala., the daughter of a black Methodist circuit rider.
 Nonetheless, she would write, “I was born and reared in gross darkness, wholly ignorant of the true meaning of the saving Gospel contained in the Holy Bible.”
 What she meant was she did not know that Jesus had done all that is necessary for her salvation.
 “I did not know that I could not read the Bible and pray enough to win heaven.”
 But she was also able to say that “the almighty God, for Christ’s sake, in a mysterious way, prepared and led me and a host of others out of the gross darkness which hung like a dense fog over our souls into the marvelous light of His salvation.”

 Rosa opened a private school with seven black students.
 In three terms, it had grown to 215 students, but she could not finance it.
 Having exhausted every contact she knew in her effort to get funding, she went home and prayed and prayed and prayed.
 Then she wrote to the famed African-American educator Booker T. Washington of Tuskegee Institute.
 Did he know anyone else she could contact?
 Booker T. Washington wrote back.
-And, said Rosa, “In this letter he told me he was unable to help me in the least; but he would advise me to write to the Board of Colored Missions of the Lutheran Church.
+And, said Rosa, “In this letter he told me he was unable to help me in the least, but he would advise me to write to the Board of Colored Missions of the Lutheran Church.
 He said they were doing more for the colored race than any other denomination he knew of.
 He liked them because of the religious training which they were giving the colored people.”
 Rosa applied to the Lutheran church for help.
 The Missouri Synod sent Pastor Nils Bakke to examine the situation.
-Through him, help was forthcoming and Rosa joined the Lutheran church.
+Help was forthcoming through Bakke, and Rosa joined the Lutheran church.